 Interns carry a caseload of EPICenter clients and are responsible for providing assessment and intervention services to these patients.
 As there is significant variation in the number of services that each EPICenter client completes per week, the size of an intern’s caseload will be based on the extent of clinical services that they are providing per week.

 Primary supervisor: Patricia Harrison-Monroe, PhD

-This Rotation will develop Interns’ experience in Behavioral Sleep Medicine.
-This involves the diagnosis and treatment of sleep disorders using non-pharmacologic techniques, most commonly Insomnia Disorder.
-This will include Cognitive Behavioral Therapy for Insomnia, as well as other treatments for adult insomnia (such as Sleep Compression), treatments for circadian rhythm sleep disorders (including phototherapy and chronotherapy), treatment adherence in sleep apnea, and treatment approaches for other sleep disorders including narcolepsy, restless legs syndrome, periodic limb movement disorders, etc. Students will learn how to recognize, screen for, diagnose, and treat these sleep disorders without the use of medications (where appropriate).
-This will include administration and scoring of assessment instruments, clinical interviews, case conceptualization, consideration of other medical and psychiatric conditions, and report writing.
+Behavioral Sleep Medicine Clinic: The Behavioral Sleep Medicine Clinic is dedicated to the identification, treatment and prevention of sleep disorders and their consequences by studying psychological, behavioral, and physiological patterns that impede restful and restorative sleep.
+They address sleep disorders, sleep problems that exist as a result of other causes, and the daytime consequences of sleep difficulties.
+The focus of the clinic is non-medication, behavioral interventions that are evidence-based.
+This will include Cognitive Behavioral Therapy for Insomnia, as well as other treatments for adult insomnia (such as Sleep Compression), treatments for circadian rhythm sleep disorders (including phototherapy and chronotherapy), treatment adherence in sleep apnea, and treatment approaches for other sleep disorders including narcolepsy, restless legs syndrome, periodic limb movement disorders, etc. Interns will learn how to recognize, screen for, diagnose, and treat these sleep disorders.
+This will include administration and scoring of assessment instruments, clinical interviews, case conceptualization and consideration of other medical and psychiatric conditions.